ocaml/ocaml.org/data/cookbook/encoding/encoding/00-camomile.md

   language: ocaml
   code_blocks:
   - explanation: |
-      Initialize the `camomile` library, which offer a large set of functions to deal with strings presented in various encoding.
+      Initialise the `camomile` library, which offers a large set of functions to deal with strings presented in various encodings.
 We will need to instanciate a module that deals with UTF8 strings.
-(In most cases, the source code is in UTF8 and when OCaml see a constant string, it just copy the byte sequence whatever its encoding.).
+(In most cases, the source code is in UTF8, and when OCaml sees a constant string, it just copies the byte sequence for whatever its encoding.).
 The `Camomile` module declaration is required with the version 1 of `camomile` and mustn't be declared with the version 2:
     code: |
       module Camomile = CamomileLibrary.Make(CamomileDefaultConfig)
       module UTF8 = Camomile.CharEncoding.Make(Camomile.UTF8)